Routing-based technique for defect mitigation in quantum error correction: Managing General Defect Patterns

 Though the flexibility of Halma makes it adaptable to defect clusters, it also presents many choices that need to be made.
-First, for each cluster, we need to decide if the ancilla qubit defects within the cluster were to be handled by Halma or the conventional superstabilizer approach of disabling the surrounding data qubits.
-Then, before each round of syndrome extraction of the code, we need to choose the global Z-order of this round, and the type of round (\textbf{W}, \textbf{V}, \textbf{\textLambda}, \textbf{M} or \textbf{III}) to perform on each ancilla qubit defects, while ensuring the transition between rounds is legal (one might even choose to force a transition by performing 1 additional layer of manual routing).
-Additionally, we might choose to forbid certain Z-orders to prevent hook errors or to repeatedly measure higher-weight superstabilizers, as discussed in~\cite{strikis_quantum_2023}.
+First, for each cluster, we need to decide if the ancilla qubit defects within the cluster were to be handled by Halma or other compatible methods, such as the conventional superstabilizer approach of disabling the surrounding data qubits.
+Then, before each round of syndrome extraction of the code, we need to choose the global Z-order of this round, and the type of round (\textbf{W}, \textbf{V}, \textbf{\textLambda}, \textbf{M} or \textbf{III}) to perform on each ancilla qubit defect, while ensuring the transition between rounds is legal, or if it turns out preferable, forcing a transition by performing some manual routing.
+Additionally, we might choose to forbid certain Z-orders to prevent hook errors; to repeatedly measure higher-weight superstabilizers as discussed in~\cite{strikis_quantum_2023}; or to avoid further reducing the timelike distance by forsaking alternating between handling different ancilla qubit defects.
 An instruction of the aforementioned choices made is defined as a strategy, and a strategy module should produce strategies for any given defect distribution on a lattice.